 How to use iMessage groups on iPhone and iPad

 You don't have to send iMessages to just one person.
 Thanks to groups, you can share text, photos, videos, soundbites, location — almost anything you like — with two people, three people, and more.
-You can even name a conversation thread to make it easier to find and keep track of, or mute it for when it's getting too noisy to follow.
+You can even name a conversation thread to make it easier to find and keep track of or mute it for when it's getting too noisy to follow.

 You can't delete iMessages or SMS/MMS on someone else's iPhone or iPad — so always be careful what you send — but you can delete any record of them from your iPhone or iPad.
 So, whether you don't want to be reminded of an embarrassing or hurtful text, or you want to get rid of storage-consuming pictures and videos, the Messages app lets you wipe them out or set them to expire automatically.

-How to use iMessage with Siri
+How to use iMessage with Siri and shortcuts

 Whether you're driving or your iPhone or iPad is simply across the room, you can combine iMessage with Apple's virtual assistant, Siri to send texts and even have incoming texts read to you, all with the power of your voice.